MrShoeShoe66/elementary-db/README.md

-# elementary-db
-A small easy to use JSON database
+# elementary-db A simple json database